openstack/contributor-guide/doc/source/common/events.rst

 Group, SIG, cross-project and project team sessions and further sessions dedicated to operations related discussions.

-PTGs are scheduled to the beginning of each release cycle which makes it possible to do a more thorough release planning and ensure that the more complicated proposals are discussed with all the affected teams.
+PTGs are scheduled at the beginning of each release cycle which makes it possible to do more thorough release planning and ensure that the more complicated proposals are discussed with all the affected teams.

 This event is recommended to developers, operators and end users who are